Talyataya/animExport/README.md

 * If Armature mode will not be used, select object(s) in the Outliner.
 * Go to 'File' -> 'Export' -> 'Arma 3 model.cfg (.cfg/.hpp)'
 * Set the export options
 	* 'Parent Object': Animations will be exported relative to this object.
 When not set the origin will be used.
 	* 'Armature Object': If set, armature of this object will be used instead of selected object(s).
 Bone names are used as selection names.
 	* 'Start Frame': Starting frame to export.
 	* 'End Frame': End frame to export.
 	* 'Selection Names': Selection names to be used in the model.cfg.
 Defaults to the name of the objects.
 Automatically retrieved from chosen objects in the Outliner.
 	* 'Source Name': Source name to be used in the model.cfg.
+	* 'Source Address': Does the Animation loop or not?
 	* 'minValue': minValue to be used in the model.cfg for the first animation.
 	* 'maxValue': maxValue to be used in the model.cfg for the last animation.
 	* 'Precision': Number of decimal places.
 	* 'Add Folder': Whether or not a folder will be created for additional files.(If only one object/bone exists, no folder will be created.)
 	* 'Folder Name': Name of the generated folder.
 If unset, Source name will be used as folder name.
 If folder with same name exists, that folder will be used.
 * Navigate the directory tree and set/select the file name (existing files will be OVERWRITTEN)